talha-husnain/talha-husnain/README.md

 # 💫 About Me:
-# Talha Husnain — SaaS MVP Engineer
+# Talha Husnain, SaaS MVP Engineer

-I take product ideas from **concept to a production-ready SaaS MVP in weeks, not quarters**:fixed scope, fixed price, and you own 100% of the code.
+I take product ideas from **concept to a production-ready SaaS MVP in weeks, not quarters**: fixed scope, fixed price, and you own 100% of the code.

 Founder of **AutoNex Solution**.
-50+ products shipped across fintech, marketplaces, health, and logistics — including a payments app that passed a fintech security audit on the first pass.
+50+ products shipped across fintech, marketplaces, health, and logistics, including a payments app that passed a fintech security audit on the first pass.

 ---

 ### What I build

-- **SaaS MVPs** — auth, billing, core workflows, admin panel, deployed to production
+- **SaaS MVPs**: auth, billing, core workflows, admin panel, deployed to production
-- **AI features** — support agents that resolve tickets, RAG systems, LLM pipelines
+- **AI features**: support agents that resolve tickets, RAG systems, LLM pipelines
-- **Automation & workflows** — the operational glue that saves teams real hours
+- **Automation & workflows**: the operational glue that saves teams real hours

 ### How I work

 Fixed scope.
 Fixed price.
-You talk directly to the engineer writing the code ,  no account-manager layer.
+You talk directly to the engineer writing the code, no account-manager layer.
 Clean, documented handoff your team can pick up on day one.

 ---

 ### Selected work

-**CardPay** — Cross-platform P2P fintech app (Flutter).
+**CardPay**: Cross-platform P2P fintech app (Flutter).
 Domain-Driven Design, Clean Architecture.
 Passed a fintech security audit on the first pass.

-**UJRET** — Two-sided C2C marketplace for handyman and carpooling services (React Native, Firebase, PostgreSQL).
+**UJRET**: Two-sided C2C marketplace for handyman and carpooling services (React Native, Firebase, PostgreSQL).
 Real-time matching, live map.

-**Pixara AI** — End-to-end text-to-video platform.
-LLM + image generation + voice + FFmpeg orchestration in one pipeline.
+**Pixara AI**: End-to-end text-to-video platform.
+LLM, image generation, voice, and FFmpeg orchestration in one pipeline.

-**LUMS Marketplace** — Campus marketplace (MERN), taken from zero to production in 6 weeks.
+**LUMS Marketplace**: Campus marketplace (MERN), taken from zero to production in 6 weeks.

 ---